Tableau for Beginners: Data Visualisation Made Easy

 Note: Even after creating the Dashboards, you can still edit your Worksheets; the same changes shall be reflected here.

-4. click on the small Down Arrow on each chart you wish to turn into a Filter, and select Use as Filter:
+4. click on the small Down Arrow on each chart you wish to turn into a Filter and select Use as Filter:

 Data Visualization with Tableau

-Story – Bringing it all together
+Story: Bringing it all together

-Just like Dashboards were a way to combine the Worksheets, a Story is where you combine all the dashboards and, if need be, individual Sheets as well to convey, as the name suggests – a Story.
+Just like Dashboards were a way to combine the Worksheets, a Story is where you combine all the dashboards and, if need be, individual Sheets to convey, as the name suggests – a Story.

 Data Visualization with Tableau